-- Call us before the service and tell us what your child needs. - If you cannot tell us about the service before your child receives it, you need to tell us within 30 days of the service to find out if we can help pay.
+- Call us before the service and tell us what your child needs. - We understand emergencies happen.
+If you cannot tell us about the service before your child receives it, you need to tell us within 30 days of the service to find out if we can help pay.